rancher-sandbox/cluster-api-addon-provider-fleet/docs/src/03_tutorials/03_installing_calico.md

 <div class="warning">

 Note: For this setup to work, you need to install Fleet and Fleet CRDs charts via `FleetAddonConfig` resource.
-Both need to have version version >= v0.12.0-alpha.14, which provides support
+Both need to have version >= v0.12.0-alpha.14, which provides support for `HelmApp` resource.

 </div>